treydock/gpfs_exporter/README.md

 * `--collector.mmrepquota.filesystems` - A comma separated list of filesystems to collect.
 Default is to collect all filesystems.

+### mmlssnapshot

+* `--collector.mmlssnapshot.filesystems` - A comma separated list of filesystems to collect.
+Default is to collect all filesystems listed by `mmlsfs`.
+* `--collector.mmlssnapshot.get-size` - Pass this flag to collect snapshot sizes.
+This operation could take a long time depending on filesystem size, consider using `gpfs_mmlssnapshot_exporter` instead.

+The exporter `gpfs_mmlssnapshot_exporter` is provided to allow snapshot collection, including size (with `--collector.mmlssnapshot.get-size`) to be collected with cron rather than a Prometheus scrape through the normal exporter.

 ## Sudo

 Ensure the user running `gpfs_exporter` can execute GPFS commands necessary to collect metrics.